jhu-aap-econ/merino/markdown/Ch2. The Simple Regression Model.md

 $$ \widehat{\text{salary}} = \hat{\beta}_0 + \hat{\beta}_1 \text{roe} $$

-Suppose we find $\hat{\beta}_1 \approx 18.50$.
+We find $\hat{\beta}_1 = 18.50$.
 This means that, on average, for every one percentage point increase in ROE, CEO salary is predicted to increase by approximately \$18,500 (since salary is in thousands of dollars).
-The intercept, $\hat{\beta}_0$, represents the predicted salary when ROE is zero.
-The R-squared value (also on the plot), let's say it is around 0.013, indicates that only about 1.3% of the variation in CEO salaries is explained by ROE in this simple linear model.
+The intercept, $\hat{\beta}_0 = 963.19$, represents the predicted salary when ROE is zero.
+The R-squared value (also on the plot) is 0.013, indicating that only about 1.3% of the variation in CEO salaries is explained by ROE in this simple linear model.
 This suggests that ROE alone is not a strong predictor of CEO salary, and other factors are likely more important.

 ### Example 2.4: Wage and Education